kdingle88/evercraft-springboot/README.md

 #### Feature: Armor

-> As a character I want to be able to don armor and shield so that I can protect myself from attack
+> As a adventurer I want to be able to don armor and shield so that I can protect myself from attack

-- character can only don one shield and wear one suit of armor
+- adventurer can only don one shield and wear one suit of armor

 ##### Ideas